The railways of North Wales

 Proudly displaying 'InterCity 125' a down service near Mostyn, 26th November 1991.

 No headlight on the front of the HST saw 37402 "Bont y Bermo" used as pilot from Crewe to Holyhead on the sunday morning train from Euston.
 Seen near Prestatyn on 30th January 1994 and taken in the days when most trains still had matching liveries.
-The slow line on the right has since been removed.
+The slow line on the right was about to be removed.

 47773 assists an ailing HST near Abergele on 8th March 1994.

-During one nonsensical timetabling period, the morning service from Euston terminated at Bangor with a sprinter connection to Holyhead.
+During one nonsensical timetabling period, the morning service from Euston terminated at Bangor with a sprinter connection to the Irish ferry at Holyhead.
 The set was serviced in the bay platform, where it is seen here, before returning to London.
 23rd August 1993.

 Awaiting departure from Holyhead, 5th May 1993.
 The disused Freightliner terminal can be seen on the right.